dazzmo/damotion/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU LESSER GENERAL PUBLIC LICENSE License.
+Distributed under the GNU GENERAL PUBLIC LICENSE V3.0 License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact

-Damian Abood - TBA@TBA.COM
+Damian Abood - damian.abood@sydney.edu.au

 <p align="right">(<a href="#readme-top">back to top</a>)</p>